Online education: Online master’s degree

-Master of education in information science and learning technologies with an emphasis in online educator (M Ed)
+Master of science in learning technologies and design with an emphasis in online education (MS)

 Delivery of this program is 100 percent online: no campus visits are required.

 Successful completion of the program requires 18 credit hours of required courses and 12 credit hours of electives.

 The courses below are 3 credit hours each, unless stated otherwise.
 The University reserves the right to change or cancel courses as needed.

 |IS_LT 9450 Introduction to Research in Library and Information Science|

 |IS_LT 7361 Introduction to Digital Media|

 |IS_LT 9483 Capstone: Online Educator Emphasis Area (1 credit hour)|

 Choose two from the following